jameskolean/gatsby-jameskolean-tech/_data/post/2020-04-27-springboot-config-server-setup.md

 This can be done in three easy steps

-1. Change the ptoject to Private at Settings > General > Visibility
+1. Change the project to Private at Settings > General > Visibility
-2. Create a deploy token at Settings > Repository > Reploy Tokens
+2. Create a deploy token at Settings > Repository > Deploy Tokens
 3. Edit /src/main/resources/application.properties

 ```properties